watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 43: 2017-Feb-15
+**Today's Progress** Can't wait to finish coding this portfolio in Bootstrap / CSS.
+Keep heading down blind alleys and ditching loads of code.

+**Thoughts** Thrown into this too quickly?

 ### Day 42: 2017-Feb-14
 **Today's Progress** Working through more Freecodcamp exercises.
 Playing with Bootstrap and CSS3 for the first time with any seriousness.
 Feels like I am fighting it!